-1. Go to https://hostname:8443 and sign on to the QuickStart utility.
+1. Go to https://<hostname>:8443 and sign on to the QuickStart utility.

 If you cannot access the utility, you might need to restart it by rerunning the .jar file.
-For more information, see the final step in Installing and configuring QuickStart components.
+You can find more information in the final step of Installing and configuring QuickStart components.